gilles437/0x-1inch-arb-bot/README.md

 Tu run the bot:

-download the git repository using git clone and run:
+Download the git repository using git clone and do:

+Copy the file TradingBot.sol in Remix and deploy the contract using Injected Web3 option to the mainnet.

+The address of the contract deployed will be used in the .env file explained below.

 Copy the .env.example to .env and replace the following information with your addresses:

 RPC_URL="INFURA_URL"

 ADDRESS="0x...YOUR_ADDRESS"

 PRIVATE_KEY="0x...YOUR_PRIVATE_KEY"

 CONTRACT_ADDRESS="0x...YOUR_CONTRACT_ADDRESS"

 GAS_LIMIT=2000000

 GAS_PRICE=150

 ESTIMATED_GAS=470000

 POLLING_INTERVAL=500
 From the command line:

 npm install

 node node arbitrage-bot-0x1inch.js

 If you want to add more arbitrage pairs, add these two lines after line 740 in arbitrage-bot-0x1inch.js, as many times as wanted: